bchao1/poissonpy/README.md

 ### Arbitrary-shaped domain
 Use the `Poisson2DRegion` class to solve the Poisson eqaution on a arbitrary-shaped function domain. `poissonpy` can be seamlessly integrated in gradient-domain image processing algorithms.

-An example of using `poissonpy` to implement the paper [Poisson Image Editing](https://www.cs.jhu.edu/~misha/Fall07/Papers/Perez03.pdf) by Perez et al., 2003.
+The following is an example where `poissonpy` is used to implement the image cloning algorithm proposed in [Poisson Image Editing](https://www.cs.jhu.edu/~misha/Fall07/Papers/Perez03.pdf) by Perez et al., 2003.
 See `examples/poisson_image_editing.py` for more details.

 ```python
 # compute laplacian of interpolation function